Be ready to share stories that demonstrate the type of worker you are

 What is a behavioural interview?

 Behavioural interviews give an HR manager insight into the way you think, approach problems, and interact with others.
-This will help them to determine if you're able to face the challenges of the role and meet their expectations for how it will be performed.
+This will help them determine if you can face the challenges of the role and meet their expectations for how it will be performed.

 Some of the things that behavioural interview questions can assess are: